White-Whale-Defi-Platform/white-whale-docs/gitbook/smart-contracts/procedures/create-osmosis-pool-interface.md

 By following this guide and utilizing the provided instructions, you can ensure the accurate creation and documentation of the osmosis interface contract.

+For more information, check the [Osmosis official documentation](https://docs.osmosis.zone/osmosis-core/modules/cosmwasmpool).